 9.11 “Total Finances” has the meaning set forth in the “Tier Eligibility” section above in these Software Terms.

 9.12 “Unity Console Add-on Developer Requirements” means the applicable registration process and terms a developer must follow and accept to become a registered developer with the applicable console platform as set forth or linked on the Unity website.
-Software that is available for free to individuals and Legal Entities who are Tier Eligible to use Unity Personal.

 9.13 “Unity Editor” has the meaning set forth in Section 1.1 (Use Rights).